Cryotherapy: Cold spray anesthetics

 In addition to their use in cryosurgery, several types of cold aerosol sprays are used for short-term pain relief.
-Unlike other cold modalities, it doesn’t produce similar physiological effects due to the fact it decreases skin temperature, not muscle temperature.
+Unlike other cold modalities, it does not produce similar physiological effects due to the fact it decreases skin temperature, not muscle temperature.
 It reflexively inhibits underling muscle by using evaporation to cool the area.
 Ordinary spray cans containing tetrafluoroethane, dimethyl ether, or similar substances, are used to numb the skin prior to or possibly in place of local anesthetic injections, and prior to other needles, small incisions, sutures, and so on.
 Other products containing chloroethane are used to ease sports injuries, similar to ice pack therapy.
+Cold aerosol spray could also be used to relieve trigger points and improve range of motion.
+After applying the cold spray, one can stretch the muscle and will then have improved mobility and a decrease in pain immediately.
+However, this is a short-term effect, as the pain relief and improved range of motion can wear off within a minute.

-Whole body cryotherapy
+Whole-body cryotherapy

-An increasing amount of research is done on the effects of whole-body cryotherapy (WBC) on exercise, beauty, and health.
-Research is often inconsistent because the usage of the different types of cryo-chambers, and different treatment periods.
-However, it becomes increasingly clear that WBC has a positive effect on muscle soreness and decreases the recovery time after exercise.
+An increasing amount of research is done on the effects of whole-body cryotherapy on exercise, beauty, and health.
+Research is often inconsistent because of the usage of the different types of cryo chambers, and different treatment periods.
+However, it becomes increasingly clear that whole-body cryotherapy has a positive effect on muscle soreness and decreases the recovery time after exercise.
 Some older papers show inconsistencies in the effects.